jgm/pandoc/test/command/biblatex-kowalik.md

 ^D
 ---
-nocite: '[@*]'
+nocite: "[@*]"
 references:
-- annote: 'This is a patent entry for a French patent request with a full date.
+- annote: "This is a patent entry for a French patent request with a full date.
 The number is given in the number field.
 Note the format of the type and date fields in the database file.
-Compare almendro, laufenberg, and sorace'
+Compare almendro, laufenberg, and sorace"
   author:
   - family: Kowalik
     given: F.